LoopingLena/TraitMoments/README.md

 information is available is less than 80% or if there is missing information for at leased one of the four most dominant species.
-Many studies use a threshold value of 80% cumulative relative abundance for the calculation of community weighted means (Bello et al. 2021).
+Many studies use a threshold value of 80% cumulative relative abundance for the calculation of community-weighted means (Bello et al. 2021).
 For the calculation of trait distribution moments, Le Bagousse-Pinguet et al. (2017) introduced the additional threshold that, trait data should be available for the four most dominant species to avoid any breaks in